 \section{Problem Formulation and Method}

-In multi-agent game theory, the concept of \emph{adaptation safety} says that when a player modifies its strategy to exploit a specific opponent, the adapted strategy must never become more exploitable than the original baseline, in the worst case scenario ~\citep{ge2024adaptationsafety}.
-This prevents the agent from being lured into “traps” by a deceptive adversary.
-Drawing inspiration from this, our work targets the analogous challenge for LLMs: how can an AI assistant adapt its responses to the user’s apparent needs or intentions at inference time without opening itself up to exploitation if those intentions are malicious?
+In multi-agent game theory, the concept of adaptation safety says that when a player modifies its strategy to exploit a specific opponent, the adapted strategy must never become more exploitable than the original baseline, in the worst case scenario~\citep{ge2024adaptationsafety}.
+This prevents the agent from being lured into ``traps'' by a deceptive adversary.
+Drawing inspiration from this, our work targets the analogous challenge for LLMs: how can an AI assistant adapt its responses to the user's apparent needs or intentions at inference time without opening itself up to exploitation if those intentions are malicious?

 We formalize this by casting each interaction between the LLM (Player 1) and the user (Player 2) as a one-shot, imperfect-information game.
-Player 1’s strategy is a probability distribution over a small set of candidate replies to a prompt; Player 2’s “strategy” represents how the user might behave after receiving each reply (e.g., using information safely or misusing it).
-Because the model cannot observe the user’s true intentions, it must commit to a single mixed strategy that performs well across both benign and adversarial interpretations.
-To compute this strategy at inference time, we solve a linear program (LP) built from per-response estimates of helpfulness and risk.
-The LP selects a distribution over candidates that maximizes expected helpfulness while enforcing a bound on expected extra risk relative to a designated safe fallback.
-Crucially, this mixed strategy is guaranteed to yield an expected utility that is never worse than always answering with the safe fallback.
-In other words, even under the worst-case interpretation of the query, the solver will not choose a riskier strategy than the baseline, yet it can still provide useful information whenever a response stays within the risk budget.
-Because we operate directly on black-box estimates of helpfulness and safety, this procedure requires no additional training or modification of the base model’s parameters.
+Player 1's strategy is a probability distribution over a small set of candidate replies to a prompt; Player 2's ``strategy'' represents how the user might behave after receiving each reply (e.g., using information safely or misusing it).
+Because the model cannot observe the user's true intentions, it must commit to a single mixed strategy that performs well across both benign and adversarial interpretations. \cref{subsec:game} formalizes this game and writes down its minimax value; the strict-feasibility specialization of that minimax---a single linear program solved at inference time---is what we deploy (\cref{subsec:hardcap}).
+Because we operate directly on black-box estimates of helpfulness and safety, this procedure requires no additional training or modification of the base model's parameters.